 The following activities are, in general, prohibited.
 Employees may be exempted from these restrictions during the course of their legitimate job responsibilities.
-Under no circumstances is an employee of Skycore authorized to engage in any activity that is illegal under local, state, federal or international law while utilizing company-owned resources.
-The lists below are by no means exhaustive, but attempt to provide a framework for activities which fall into the category of unacceptable use.
+Under no circumstances is an employee of Skycore authorized to engage in any activity that is illegal under local, state, federal, or international law while utilizing company-owned resources.
+The lists below are by no means exhaustive, but attempt to provide a framework for activities that fall into the category of unacceptable use.

 A) Prohibited System and Network Activities